-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09").
+In May 2014, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09").
 The main provision of ASU 2014-09 is to recognize revenue when control of the goods or services transfers to the customer, as opposed to the existing guidance of recognizing revenue when the risks and rewards transfer to the customer.
-ASU 2014-09 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2016.
+In April 2015, the FASB proposed to defer the effective date of ASU 2014-09.
+Under the proposal, CRA would be required to adopt this standard for its interim and annual periods beginning after December 15, 2017.
+Early adoption is permitted for interim and annual periods beginning after December 15, 2016.
+The guidance may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of adoption.
 CRA has not yet determined the effects, if any, that the adoption of ASU 2014-09 may have on its financial position, results of operations, cash flows, or disclosures.